 Antennas are electrical conductors, usually dipole in style, which have photons created in the surrounding space by electrons being driven about in them.
 At low frequencies they are fed by specially designed feeder cables.
 At microwave frequencies radio waves start to behave differently and are fed by specially designed pipes called waveguides.

 Radiated heat comes from hot objects.
 Light traditionally comes from extremely hot objects.
 Modern methods for generating light try to be more efficient so that most of the energy deployed makes light frequencies and not unwanted heat frequencies.
 Remember the old tungsten filament light bulbs got very hot but LED lights are so much cooler.

 Powerful Sources of Radio Waves

 Powerful Radio Waves can be broadcast by Radio and TV Transmitters sending out signals for public reception using hundreds of kilowatts.
 The military can use powerful transmitters too.
-Very powerful transmitters have to be used to send LF and MF signals over very long distances.
+Very powerful transmitters have to be used to send LF and MF signals over very long distances around our planet.
 This overcomes low frequency photons inability to carry large amounts of energy individually by increasing the number of photons sent.